hashicorp/vault/website/source/docs/secrets/transit/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Decrypts the provided ciphertext using the named key.
+Currently, this only supports symmetric keys.
   </dd>

   <dt>Method</dt>